wizardcam/rpicam-apps/README.md

 # rpicam-apps
 This is a small suite of libcamera-based applications to drive the cameras on a Raspberry Pi platform.
-It is forked from the official repo and we have written our own outputs functionality for the rpicam-raw app.
+It is forked from the official repo and we have adapted rpicam-raw to suit our needs.

 Official repo status
 ------